godotengine/godot-docs/classes/class_editorsettings.rst

 :ref:`int<class_int>` **network/connection/network_mode**

 Determines whether online features are enabled in the editor, such as the Asset Library or update checks.
-Disabling these online features helps alleviate privacy concerns by preventing the editor from making HTTP requests to the Godot website, GitHub, or third-party platforms hosting assets from the Asset Library.
+Disabling these online features helps alleviate privacy concerns by preventing the editor from making HTTP requests to the Godot website or third-party platforms hosting assets from the Asset Library.

 .. rst-class:: classref-item-separator